Hixie/isd/servers/src/systems-server/techtree/README.md

 ##### `MaterialPile`

-Represents the container for a dynasty's materials stored in a `Region`.
+Represents the container for a dynasty's materials stored in a `Region` (a material pile or material stack).
 Such containers are specialized to a specific material, and have a specific capacity (number of units).

 Settings syntax: